On-Premises vs. Cloud Native Storage

 2. Data Security and Compliance

-On-premises storage has traditionally been seen as being more secure and easier to stay compliant with data regulations.
+On-premises storage has traditionally been seen as more secure and easier to comply with data regulations.

 Fortunately, It’s Getting Easier to Switch